top of page

 Honest reflections through a nervous system lens.

-This is Part 4 of the Foundational Series —
+This is Part 4 of the Foundations Series —

 Silhouette reflected in water with ripples and earth beneath the surface — symbolising emotions as reflections, not fixed identity.

-For many of us, emotions were never welcomed.
+For many of us, emotions were never really explained.

 🗒️ What Emotions Might Be Pointing To